klahrich/chiefhustler/content/posts/vaccine-thoughts.md

 This is a weak argument, I will admit.
 I had a hard time coming up with a third one.
 But still, it is true that NOT being on the side of the majority has a cost, at least psychologically, and sometimes economically.
 You can be asked to justify yourself, you can be ostracized, etc. Being on the side of the majority is usually the more comfortable choice.

+#### Alternative reason 3: I'm just scared of needles

+There is a non-zero chance that all this mumbo-jumbo only serves to mask my fear of needles.
+Which obviously is NOT a valid reason to avoid the vaccine.
+But I think it does play a role in my decision.

+I'm an idiot.